 Cost: 2 days’ accommodation + R200 surcharge

 Dates: Friday 13 July 2018 - Sunday 15 July 2018

 You don’t have to be, or become, an artist to be able to sketch what is in front of you.
 Everybody can see that some things are shorter than others or to the left or right of something else.
 So you simply draw it like that.
 All you need is one eye and two fingers.
-Participants in this workshop will be taken through a series of simple practice sessions in this type of “Seeing-Drawing”, after which they will draw a variety of subjects - from still life to landscape scenes and portraits - all in the space of a weekend.
-Sketching is one of the loveliest of skills anybody can acquire.
-You can take your pen and sketchbook anywhere and experience what it is like to be truly present in where you are.
+Participants will be taken through a series of simple practice sessions in this type of “Seeing-Drawing”, after which they will draw a variety of subjects - from still life to landscape scenes and portraits - all in the space of a weekend.
+Sketching is one of the loveliest of skills anybody can acquire because you can take your pen and sketchbook anywhere and experience what it is like to be truly present in where you are.
 All materials will be provided.